 Gareth Southgate underlined the need for education when tackling the kind of racism endured by England's players on a night of shame in Montenegro.

-Ross Barkley's two goals were complemented by goals from Michael Keane, Harry Kane and Raheem Sterling as England overcame the hosts' early opener to seal an impressive 5-1 win.
+Ross Barkley's brace was complemented by goals from Michael Keane, Harry Kane and Raheem Sterling as the Three Lions overcame the hosts' early opener to seal an impressive 5-1 win.

 But there was barely any talk about the football after Monday night's Euro 2020 qualifier as the Group A clash in Podgorica was marred by racism.